Crash Bandicoot 2: Cortex Strikes Back: Reception

 The game's visuals were deemed a standout for their vibrant, cartoon-quality graphics, detailed animations, and environmental effects, and were often described as among the best on the PlayStation.
 Major Mike called the graphics a "quantum leap" over the original, with enhanced animations like Crash's expressive reactions.
 The reviewers of Electronic Gaming Monthly (EGM) and Next Generation lauded the seamless, high-resolution polygons and character animations, with the latter noting Naughty Dog's mastery of the PlayStation's graphics engine.
 Mark Cooke of GameRevolution described the visuals as "cartoon quality", setting a new standard for PlayStation games.
 The audio was well-received for enhancing the game's cartoon-like atmosphere; Major Mike likened the music to a blend of the Pulp Fiction soundtrack and the B-52s, calling it perfect for the stages, while Shawn Smith of EGM cited Clancy Brown's "booming" voice as a highlight.
+The cutscenes were praised, with Smith calling them "some of the best in-game cutscenes [he has] seen", though Andrew Reiner of Game Informer was disappointed by the endings' brevity.

 Minor criticisms varied amongst critics.
 Broady noted that the semi-3D setup is "sometimes hard to navigate" and elaborated that "you'll find yourself missing jumps because you're unable to judge distances properly."
 Additionally, he criticized the trial-and-error aspect of the gameplay as "just plain cheap" and stated that "in some areas you must sacrifice many lives until you memorize a level's layout."
-Smith and Rickards both said that while the control works well with the analog pad, it is somewhat loose with the digital gamepad, which was still the standard for the PlayStation.
-Contrarily, Major Mike contended that the digital pad "works just as well, if not better."
 The IGN staff said that the level design "isn't as varied as it could be" and added that the "jungle, snow and water" environments are recycled from the previous game and reused multiple times in Cortex Strikes Back.
 They also described the boss levels as "insultingly easy".
 Major Mike similarly commented "Although [the bosses] look awesome, they have easy-to-recognize patterns and present no challenge."
-Cooke observed that, like its predecessor, the game did not add anything to the genre and summarized that "the first Crash was dauntingly similar to the 16-bit platform games of yester-yore, only with better graphics, and Crash 2 doesn't deviate much from this formula"..
+Cooke observed that, like its predecessor, the game did not add anything to the genre and summarized that "the first Crash was dauntingly similar to the 16-bit platform games of yester-yore, only with better graphics, and Crash 2 doesn't deviate much from this formula".